ElasticSA/eskb_doc_vac/README.md

 ------------------

 Expects the following original doc input fields:
- - _data - Base64 encoded pdf page (binary) content, from which text will be extracted
+ - _data - Base64 encoded pdf excerpt (binary) content, from which text will be extracted
  - _from - Start page number
  - _to - End page page number
  - _title - Excerpt title